mhooten/mhooten.github.io/_pages/publications.md

 1. Wright, W.J. and M.B.
 Hooten.
 (In Press).
 Continuous-space occupancy models.
 Biometrics.

+1. Wright, W.J. and M.B.
+Hooten.
+(In Press).
+Rejoinder to the discussion on ``Continuous-space occupancy models.''
+Biometrics.

 1. Koslovsky, M.D., A. Kaplan, V.A.
 Terranova, and M.B.
 Hooten.
 (In Press).
 A unified Bayesian framework for modeling measurement error in multinomial data.
 Bayesian Analysis.

 1. Schwob, M.R., M.B.
 Hooten, and V. Narasimhan.
 (In Press).
 Composite dyadic models for spatio-temporal data.
 Biometrics.